 Where to store your coffee beans

 There is always a debate about whether you should keep your coffee in the fridge, or not!
 We say, NOT IN THE FRIDGE!
 Don’t do this.
 It doesn’t work.
-In fact, the beans freshness will not remain, and the flavour of the beans will be ruined.
+In fact, the freshness of the beans will not remain, and the flavour will be ruined.

 As long as you keep your coffee sealed and in a cool dry place this is perfectly fine.
 In fact, and to satisfy ourselves with this, we kept a sample of our coffee beans in the fridge and some sealed in their packet in a cool, dry place.
 The beans from the fridge had lost flavour and also the beans did not look fresh at all.
 Whereas the beans stored out of the fridge tasted PERFECT!